 I can dare say this peach zucchini jam is my new favorite jam.
 It’s sweet, peachy and you wouldn’t even know there was zucchini in it if you didn’t make it yourself.

-INGREDIENTS YOU NEED TO MAKE THIS ZUCCHINI JAM RECIPE:
+INGREDIENTS YOU NEED TO MAKE ZUCCHINI JAM:

 You can find the full printable recipe at the bottom.
 Here’s what you’ll need for this zucchini recipe: